freeverseio/crypto-soccer/truffle-core/documentation/scaling2.md

 Player is a struct that has:
     - string pname = player name, unique.
-    - uint state = state0 + state1 + stateBit
+    - uint state = serialization of skills(70bit) + currentTeamIdx + prevTeamIdx

-        - state0/state1:serialization of skills.
-Currently we also store birthMonth, and role.
+Currently we also store birthMonth, and role as skills (revisar).
-        - stateBit: indicates which of the 2 states is the last updated state

 We propose that role is taken out and made part of the league struct (as explained in another file).

 Assuming we keep birthMonth, how many states can we keep?